semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 You can configure jobs to run once a pipeline stops, even if it ended due to a failure, stopped, or canceled.

 After-pipeline jobs are executed in parallel.
-Typical use cases for after-pipeline jobs are sending notifications, collecting *test results*, or submitting metrics to an external server.
+Typical use cases for after-pipeline jobs are sending notifications, collecting [test reports](./test-reports), or submitting metrics to an external server.

 You can add after-pipeline jobs using YAML or the editor.